clojang/jiface/docs/source/05-apis.md

 Below is the example above, rewritten using `clojang`.
-Before going over it, though, you'll note that when you start a `clojang` Clojure REPL, you'll see the Clojang logo/splash screen: what's happening behind the scenes is that a Java agent is starting up a Clojang node in the same when as well you start LFE with the `-sname lfe` parameter, LFE creates an Erlang VM that's capable of communicating with other nodes.
-So that's what we have: a default Clojure node is created for us (complete with its own mbox) that is capable of communicating with other nodes.
+Before going over it, though, you'll note that when you start a `clojang` Clojure REPL, you'll see the Clojang logo/splash screen.
+What's happening behind the scenes is that the Clojang Java agent is starting up a Clojang node in a way analogous to when you start LFE with the `-sname lfe` parameter.
+In the latter case, LFE creates an Erlang VM that's capable of communicating with other nodes.
+Similarly, what we have with Clojang is a default Clojure node that is created for us by the agent (complete with its own mbox) that is capable of communicating with other nodes.

-Here, we don't need to set up a node and a message box for that node, since we'll be using the default (created by the Clojang Java agent).
-As such, we're ready to start sending messages immediately:
+As such, in this example we don't need to set up a node and a message box for that node; we'll be using the default one created by the agent).
+Given this, we're ready to start sending messages immediately:

 ```clj
 (require '[clojang.mbox :as mbox]